-We investigate the role of clans in the United States using information on education, wealth, income, and other demographic features at three levels of analysis –- individuals, households, and clans.
+We investigate the role of clans in the United States using information on education, wealth, income, and other demographic features at three levels of analysis – individuals, households, and clans.
 We use the Panel Study of Income Dynamics (PSID) to analyze how these clan resources, beyond parental and individual resources, relate to children’s educational attainment.
-Clans are constructed by linking all descendants of a single original PSID surveyed household, along with their household members.
+Clans are constructed by linking together all the descendants of a single household surveyed in the original PSID, along with their household members.
 We use multilevel models to assess how clans serve as an independent channel that reproduces advantage across generations.
-We focus on two key extended-family resources: educational attainment (Bourdieu 1984; Lareau 2011) and economic resources (Killewald, Pfeffer, and Schachner 2017; Piketty 2014).
+We focus on two key extended family resources: educational attainment (Bourdieu 1984; Lareau 2011) and economic resources (Killewald, Pfeffer, and Schachner 2017; Piketty 2014).
 We further examine how clan resources relate to household resources, and how clans pattern the transmission of resources along race (O’Brien 2012; Oliver and Shapiro 2006).

-We find that the average educational attainment of the clan significantly predicts a child’s educational attainment, even after controlling for parental, grandparental, and aunt/uncle resources.
+We find that the clan’s average educational attainment significantly predicts a child’s educational attainment, even after controlling for parental, grandparental, and aunt/uncle resources.
 This demonstrates the conceptual utility of clans as social units that warrant independent measurement.
-Additionally, we find that clan education constitutes a multiplier of parental education: adult children’s likelihood of attending college increases more rapidly as clan education increases when they come from households where at least one parent attended college than when neither parent attended college.
+Additionally, we find that clan education constitutes a multiplier of parental education: adult children’s likelihood of attending college increases more rapidly as clan education increases when these children come from households where at least one parent attended college than when neither parent attended college.
 Our findings indicate that stratification scholars should broaden their conceptual purview from discrete dyadic relations to encompass comprehensive multigenerational extended families.

 Literature Review